9 AV specs Building the playbook for international conferences in Japan (2025)

 Preparation begins with site-specific assessment.
 During inspections, ask about in-house projection systems, ceiling load, and ambient light.
 Don’t assume what worked in Berlin or Chicago will apply here.
 Local AV vendors, drawn from the vendor directory, can quickly confirm whether rentals are necessary.

 For glass-heavy spaces like the Forum, specify high-lumen projectors.
 If daylight control isn’t possible, brightness is your only defense.
-Dual projection is another safeguard—if one fails mid-session, the second carries on without panic.
+Dual projection is another safeguard.
+If one fails mid-session, the second carries on without panic.
 ICCA’s recommendations on redundancy highlight exactly this practice.

 Hybrid delivery needs direct slide feeds into encoders, not camera captures of the screen.
 This keeps resolution sharp for remote audiences and ensures Interpreting/AV teams follow without lag.